How It Works

 • NOAA CO-OPS — Tide predictions, water levels, and coastal water temperatures

-• USGS — Real-time stream water temperatures from monitoring stations
+• USGS Water Services — Real-time stream water temperatures, streamflow discharge, dissolved oxygen concentrations, and turbidity readings from monitoring stations nationwide

-• Open-Meteo — Weather forecasts, barometric pressure, wind, and precipitation
+• Open-Meteo — Weather forecasts, barometric pressure, wind speed & direction, precipitation, dew point, vapour pressure deficit, CAPE, visibility, and solar radiation

-• Astronomical Algorithms — Precise moon phase, position, and solunar period calculations
+• Astronomical Algorithms — Precise moon phase, position, lunar distance, and solunar period calculations

 Frequently Asked Questions